What is gastric sleeve surgery?

-Gastric sleeve surgery, or sleeve gastrectomy, is surgery for weight loss that involves removal of a large part of your stomach.
-After the surgery, you will feel full after eating a small amount of food.
+Gastric sleeve surgery, or sleeve gastrectomy, is surgery for weight loss that involves removal of a large part of the stomach.
+After the surgery, the person feels full after eating a small amount of food.

-You might also feel less hungry because your smaller stomach will produce lower levels of a hormone called ghrelin, which causes hunger.
+The surgery also makes people feel less hungry because a smaller stomach will produce lower levels of a hormone called ghrelin, which causes hunger.

 When should I consider gastric sleeve surgery?

-Gastric sleeve is a form of bariatric surgery, also called weight loss surgery, and you should only consider gastric sleeve surgery after trying alternatives.
+Gastric sleeve surgery is a form of bariatric surgery, also called weight loss surgery.
+It is sometimes recommended for people who are very obese, or who have health problems caused by obesity.
+You should only consider gastric sleeve surgery after trying alternatives.

 How do I prepare for gastric sleeve surgery?